5ecompendium/bestiary/_tags/tales-from-the-yawning-portal.md

 ---
 layout: tag
-name: tales from the yawning portal
+name: Tales From the Yawning Portal
 tag: tales-from-the-yawning-portal
 ---